 The proprietor must not unreasonably restrict or interfere with the quiet enjoyment, comfort of privacy of facilities or the resident’s room by the resident.
 They must ensure that the resident has reasonable access at all times to their room and to toilet and bathroom facilities.

 When exercising their right of entry to the resident’s room, they must do so in a reasonable manner and not stay in the room longer than necessary to achieve the purpose of entry without the resident’s consent.

 A proprietor who breaches any of these terms is guilty of an offence for which the maximum penalty is $2 500 [s 105N].

-The proprietor cannot alter or remove a lock or security device without the consent of the resident; nor can they unreasonably withhold their consent to the alteration or removal of a lock or security device by the resident.
+Neither the proprietor nor the resident can alter or remove a lock or security device without the consent of the other; nor can they unreasonably withhold their consent to the alteration or removal of a lock or security device.

-The proprietor has an obligation to take reasonable steps to ensure the security of personal property and to that end must provide each resident with a lockable cupboard (or something similar) for use by in securing personal property [s 105O].
+The proprietor has an obligation to take reasonable steps to ensure the security of personal property and to that end must provide each resident with a lockable cupboard (or something similar) within their room for use by in securing personal property [s 105O].

 Repairs and cleanliness

-The proprietor must ensure that the resident’s room and any shared facilities are in a reasonable state of repair and cleanliness.
+The proprietor must hand over the room to the resident in a reasonable state of cleanliness, and ensure that that the resident’s room and any shared facilities are kept in a reasonable state of repair and cleanliness.
 If renovations are to be carried out, at least 14 days notice must be given.
 Where repairs are required to shared bathroom, toilet or laundry facilities the proprietor must minimise any inconvenience or disruption to residents and, if necessary, provide temporary substitute facilities.

-Where repairs are required notice must be given to the proprietor.
-They will not be found to be in breach of their obligation to repair if they were not notified of the defect [s 105P].
+Where repairs are required the resident must notify the proprietor of the defect requiring repair.
+A proprietor will not be found to be in breach of their obligation to repair if they were not notified of the defect [s 105P].